The Space-Time Connectivity Theorem for Normal Currents: Preliminaries

 The key to the proof is to construct the ``well-chosen maps'' mentioned at the start of this subsection.
 The most important of these is a retraction $\sigma = \sigma_{k}: \R^d\backslash\Wrm''_{d-k-1} \to \Wrm'_{k}$ which is defined in~\cite[4.2.6]{Federer69book}.
-We give a description of this map in the case $d=2$, $k=1$ in Figure~\ref{fig:retract}.
+We give an illustration of this map in the case $d=2$, $k=1$ in Figure~\ref{fig:retract}.

 In~\cite[4.2.6]{Federer69book}, it is shown that